 How to Apply for Financial Aid at UConn:

-- Complete the Free Application for Federal Student Aid (FAFSA).: Students who are admitted in the summer or spring semesters will need to complete the FAFSA for the current academic year (2017-2018), as well as the upcoming academic year 2019-2020.
+- Complete the Free Application for Federal Student Aid (FAFSA).
+Students who are admitted in the summer or spring semesters will need to complete the FAFSA for the current academic year 2018-2019, as well as the upcoming academic year 2019-2020.
 Students who are admitted in the fall 2019 semester, will need to complete the 2019-2020 FAFSA only.

 - You will receive an email at your UConn email address notifying you of your financial aid award.
 Upon receipt of this email, access the Student Administration System to review and take action on your financial aid award, and complete all steps on the Financial Aid Action page.

-- If you are a first time Federal Direct Stafford loan borrower at UConn and you intend to accept your Federal Direct Unsubsidized Stafford Loan, complete a Master Promissory Note (MPN) and Entrance Counseling here.
+- If you are a first time Federal Direct Stafford loan borrower at UConn and you intend to accept your Federal Direct Unsubsidized Stafford Loan, complete a Master Promissory Note (MPN) and Entrance Counseling on studentloans.gov.

 Free Application for Federal Student Aid (FAFSA)

 The Free Application for Federal Student Aid (FAFSA) is a required document used to determine a student’s eligibility for federal aid such as the Federal Pell Grant, Federal Perkins Loans, Federal Work-Study, etc. Students must complete the FAFSA to be considered for UConn Grant Aid as well.

 Most of the information you need to complete the FAFSA is on your federal income tax return, if one is filed.
 You can also import your IRS data directly into your FAFSA on the web if you have filed your income tax returns and do not owe a tax debt to the Internal Revenue Service.

 Students entering UConn in the upcoming academic year should complete the FAFSA on the web at fafsa.gov as soon as possible after October 1st.
 UConn’s school code is 001417.

 Students who are admitted in the summer or spring semesters will need to complete the FAFSA for the current academic year (2018-2019), as well as the upcoming academic year (2019-2020).